Limit on spatial quantum superpositions with massive objects due to phonons: Model

-up to a phase factor independent of $\hat{D}_k(t)$.
-This scheme provides a spatially separated wave packet if, for example, the sign of the force is controlled by a quantum variable like a spin.
-In Refs.\,\cite{Amit_2019,Margalit2021}, experiments were done with atoms carrying an unpaired electron and a magnetic gradient force proportional to some projection of the spin magnetic moment (Stern-Gerlach effect, \cite{Gerlach1922,Keil2021,Marshman2022}).
-At the end of the splitting scheme, after spatial recombination and just before detection, the object is in the superposition quantum state
+up to a phase factor independent of $\hat{D}_k(t)$. {The interferometer scheme prepares} a spatially separated wave packet if, for example, the sign of the force is controlled by a quantum variable like a spin.
+In Refs.\,\cite{Amit.2019,Margalit2021}, experiments were done with atoms carrying an unpaired electron and a magnetic gradient force proportional to some projection of the spin magnetic moment (Stern-Gerlach effect) \cite{Gerlach1922,Keil2021,Marshman2022}.
+Depending on the spin projection (with signs $\pm$), we thus get displaced states